Into the 21st Century

 Some of our student assistants over the years include Olivia Smith, who is finishing her Ph.D. at Emory, in women’s studies;

-Nick Simmons, who earned an MA in I/O Psychology and now works in Baltimore, Maryland;
+Nick Simmons, who earned his MA in I/O Psychology, now works in Baltimore, Maryland;

-Megan Green, who worked with WS for three years and graduated in May 2011 with her BA in anthropology and minor in WS;
+Megan Green, who worked with WS for three years, graduated in May 2011 with her BA in anthropology and minor in WS;

-Melissa Rickman, graduated May 2011 with a BA in Elementary Education;
+Melissa Rickman, GWS student assistant, graduated May 2011 with a BA in Elementary Education;

-Leigh Gaskin started out as GWS student assistant and is now our GWS GA.
-She graduated May 2011 with a BA in Psychology.
-She is currently working on her Masters in SRSC and our GWS Graduate Certificate;
+Leigh Gaskin started out as GWS student assistant and became our GWS GA.
+She graduated May 2013 with a MA in SRSC.
+She is currently working on her Ph.d in Washigton;